Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

-ECT is carried out by a psychiatrist and can be given unilaterally or bilaterally:
+ECT is carried out by a psychiatrist and can be delivered unilaterally or bilaterally:

 A unilateral ECT electrode is placed on the non-dominant hemisphere of the brain.
 Unilateral ECT is generally associated with fewer side effects but is less effective than bilateral ECT, therefore, more treatments are required at an increased frequency.

 Bilateral ECT is more commonly used due to increased efficacy.
 Two electrodes are placed on either side of the temples.